InfinityJammyyy/Zephyr-TTS/README.md

 # Un-installation:

-To uninstall this program run "./Uninstall.sh" in your terminal in the cloned github repo, then delete the repo, thats all, sorry to see you go.
+To uninstall this program run "chmod +x Uninstall.sh" "./Uninstall.sh" in your terminal in the cloned github repo, then delete the repo, thats all, sorry to see you go.

 # Usage: